PacktPublishing/Mastering-CSS-Grid/chapter5/README.md

-# Chapter 4: AwesomeAnalytics and code examples
+# Chapter 5: AwesomeAnalytics

-With this project, we can practice what we've learned in chapter four.
+With this project, we can practice what we've learned in chapter five.

 ## Getting started

 1. Clone this repository
 2. Install dependencies using npm:
    ```bash
    $ cd chapter4/AwesomeAnalytics
    $ npm install